Tauranga (electorate)

 Tauranga is a New Zealand parliamentary electorate, returning one Member of Parliament to the New Zealand House of Representatives.
 The current MP for Tauranga is Sam Uffindell of the National Party, who won the seat in the 2022 Tauranga by-election, following the resignation of the previous MP, Simon Bridges of the National Party.

 Population centres

 The previous electoral redistribution was undertaken in 1875 for the 1875–1876 election.
 In the six years since, New Zealand's European population had increased by 65%.
 In the 1881 electoral redistribution, the House of Representatives increased the number of European representatives to 91 (up from 84 since the 1875–76 election).
 The number of Māori electorates was held at four.
 The House further decided that electorates should not have more than one representative, which led to 35 new electorates being formed, including Tauranga, and two electorates that had previously been abolished to be recreated.
 This necessitated a major disruption to existing boundaries.

-The electorate includes Tauranga, Mt Maunganui and Omanu Beach, but excluding Hairini, Maungatapu, Matapihi and Welcome Bay.
+The electorate includes Tauranga, Mount Maunganui and Omanu, but excluding Hairini, Maungatapu, Matapihi and Welcome Bay.
+In the 2025 boundary review, the electorate was shifted westward, gaining the communities of Te Puna, Te Puna West and Minden while transferring Mount Maunganui and Omanu to the newly created Mt Maunganui electorate.